NicMcPhee/intro-to-evolutionary-computation/text/_pages/02-simple-search-algorithms.markdown

 play with this.
 Change the starting state, e.g., replace `[1 1]` to `[3 4]`.
 Change `bfs-add-children` to `dfs-add-children`.
 How to the search behaviors change?
 When do you find a success, and when do you not?
-What are some obvious problems you can see by looking at the printed `open` lists.
+What are some obvious problems you can see by looking at the printed `frontier` lists.
 {:.active-example}

 ⚠️ **Be careful with raising `max-calls`.** If you crank it up to